wojake/awesome-xrpl/readme.md

 - [ODL Patent via USPTO.report](https://uspto.report/patent/grant/10,902,416)

-# PayString

-Relating to [PayString][#paystring.org]

-# X-address

-A format that "packs" a destination tag into the address.
-A classic address is an account on XRPL, with an optional tag. [_via_](https://xrpl.org/accounts.html#addresses)

-[**X-address Info**](https://xrpaddress.info) Everything you wanted to know about X-address format.

-- [xrpl-tagged-address-codec](https://github.com/xrp-community/xrpl-tagged-address-codec) - js package for encoding/decoding X-address format
-- [xrpl4j][#xrpl4j] - java library, supports X-address and classic formats
-- [xrpl-py][#xrpl-py] - python library, supports X-address and classic formats

 # The Daemon

 > a daemon (/ˈdiːmən/ or /ˈdeɪmən/) is a computer program that runs as a background process, rather than being under the direct control of an interactive user